-Steve Pilkington, (chair), Diane Belcher, Kenneth Cowan, Stefan Engels, Matthew Glandorf, Eugene Roan.
+Steve Pilkington, (chair), Diane Belcher, Kenneth Cowan, Stefan Engels, Eugene Roan.

 The purpose of organ study at Westminster is that of equipping students for church work, teaching and recitals.
 Thorough training and study of technique, service playing, organ literature and the instrument itself are integral to the total organ program.
-Details of jury, repertoire, and recital requirements may be obtained from the Organ faculty.
+Details of jury, repertoire, and recital requirements may be found in the departmental handbook.